codedownio/sandwich/sandwich-site/docs/node_options.md

 The latter makes it easier to quickly pick out which test failed.

 To allow this kind of filtering, every test node has a number associated with it called its *visibility threshold*.
 This is a number from `0` to `Infinity` representing the visual "priority" of a node.
-Sandwich formatters are designed so that you can set or toggle a threshold such that only nodes whose value falls under the threshold are displayed.
+Sandwich formatters are designed so that you can set a threshold such that only nodes whose value falls under the threshold are displayed.
 This gives us the ability to have deeply nested and complex test trees, but prune away the complexity when desired.

 The default visibility thresholds for each node is as follows: